Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Average documents per term: 1.2

-The sparsity level of 85%+ in this tiny corpus shows a basic property of text data.
-Each document uses only 6-7 unique terms from the 50+ word vocabulary.
 In production systems with vocabularies of 100,000+ words and documents averaging 200 unique terms, sparsity typically exceeds 99.9%.
-This extreme sparsity makes dense matrix storage impractical and sparse formats essential.
+This extreme sparsity makes dense matrix storage impractical (imagine storing 100 billion zeros for a million-document corpus) and sparse formats essential.

 Out[27]: